hammon5tl/audio-to-text/README.md

 # audio-to-text

 A simple audio to text converter.
-Only supports .wav, .flac and .aiff files and Italian language (as of now).
+Only supports .wav, .mp3 and .m4a files and Italian language (as of now).